 Here is a list of the initial symptoms of biotin deficiency: (source)

 - Seborrheic dermatitis

 - Hair loss or total alopecia

 Biotin deficiency can cause or accelerate the thinning of your hair.
 It may be wise to seek out more biotin in your foods or to take a biotin supplement or to check yourself for biotin deficiency if you’re on a ketogenic diet.

 Testing for biotin deficiency: It’s hard to be deficient in biotin.
 If your hair loss or hair thinning is coming from a biotin deficiency, the best way to know if the symptoms you’re displaying are due to this is to test.

 PERSONAL EXPERIENCES: KETOGENIC DIET, HAIR LOSS, & BIOTIN

-There are many people who have shared personal experiences with keto diets and hair problems, and how biotin helped them, in online forums and blog comment sections.
-It’s a good way to find additional information from others in similar circumstances.
-And it’s good to see others have good results from taking a biotin supplement.
+Online forums and blog comment sections are a good way to find additional information from others in your similar circumstance.
+It’s good to see others have good results from taking a biotin supplement.
 Many report hair regrowth while still on a ketogenic diet thanks to biotin supplementation.
 I’ll quote a few of these comments below, and link back to their forum threads or blog posts in case you want to read more about others’ keto hair problem experiences.